andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 a detailed description of the farm of origin, the processing method, the cultivar of the coffee, and most importantly to our group, flavour profile.

+I opt for the *Geisha* from Caballero farm in Honduras.
+Wendelboe's attention to detail follows the entire lifecycle of the coffee bean, from seed to cup.
+On their website they have an
+<a href="https://timwendelboe.no/farms-we-buy-from/caballeros/" target="_blank" rel="noopener noreferrer">in-depth biography</a>
+of the farm, detailing their personal relationship with Tim, the history and geography of the farm, coffee profiles, processing methods, innovations, and community empowerment.

-I opt for the Geisha from the Caballero farm in Honduras, processed using the washed technique this coffee's tasting notes are described as sweet mandarin, jasmine, & honey.
-I have experience with Geisha coffee, albeit limited to one cup - last year upon my disembarkation in Copenhagen via the ferry from Oslo I stopped off at Coffee Collective (another recommendation from Talor) where the barista explained the history and characteristics of Geisha before preparing me
+I have experience with the *Geisha* cultivar, albeit limited to one cup - last year upon my disembarkation in Copenhagen via the ferry from Oslo I stopped off at Coffee Collective (another recommendation from Talor) where the barista explained the history and characteristics of Geisha before preparing me